osg-htc/docs/docs/other/troubleshooting-gratia.md

 !!! note
-    Condor rotates history files, so you can only report what Condor has kept.
+    HTCondor rotates history files, so you can only report what HTCondor has kept.
-    Controlling the Condor history is documented in the Condor manual.
+    Controlling the HTCondor history is documented in the HTCondor manual.
     In particular, see the options for
     [MAX_HISTORY_LOG](https://htcondor.readthedocs.io/en/latest/admin-manual/configuration-macros.html#MAX_HISTORY_LOG)
     and